ibm-cloud-docs/dns/dns-api.md

 ### Create domains
 {: #dns-api-creating-domains}

 To create a new zone, a `SoftLayer_Dns_Domain` template object must be created and passed into `SoftLayer_Dns_Domain::createObject`.
 NS records for `ns1.softlayer.com` and `ns2.softlayer.com` are automatically added during creation.
 Include at least one `A` or `AAAA` record with the template object for successful creation.
-The API adds or updates the Domain serial numbers so there is no need to include them in the template object.
+The API adds or updates the Domain serial numbers.
+You do not need to include the serial numbers in the template object.

 The following properties are necessary when you create a `SoftLayer_Dns_Domain` object.
-* **name**: Domain name including the TDL
+* **name**: Domain name, which includes the TDL
 * **resourceRecords**: An array of at least one `SoftLayer_Dns_Domain_ResourceRecord`

 ```sh